RESEARCH STARTER

 HPLC is particularly useful for the identification of drugs because of its ability to detect a small amount of a specific chemical substance in a mixture of many other substances.
 It is thus useful in detecting small amounts of drugs in blood or urine.
 Because HPLC can also identify and quantify the other substances in the mixture, it is useful in establishing a match between two different samples.
 For example, HPLC can be used not only to identify a drug definitively but also to identify impurities that may link that drug to a specific laboratory.

 Significant improvements have been made to the speed, resolution, and sensitivity of HPLC over time; advanced HPLC technology is sometimes known as ultra-high-performance liquid chromatography (UHPLC or UPLC).
 Its applications, however, are much the same as those of the older HPLC.
 Another advanced form of liquid chromatography is rapid resolution liquid chromatography (RRLC), which allows for high-resolution results and time-efficient testing.
-Nano liquid chromotography (NLC) is a quicker and cheaper alternative to HPLC that offers increased resolution power and produces less waste.
-Ultra-fast liquid chomotography (UFLC) is approximately ten times faster than traditional liquid chomotography methods, ensuring quick analysis without negatively affecting analytical reliability or precision.
+Nano liquid chromatography (NLC) is a quicker and cheaper alternative to HPLC that offers increased resolution power and produces less waste.
+Ultra-fast liquid chromatography (UFLC) is approximately ten times faster than traditional liquid chromatography methods, ensuring quick analysis without negatively affecting analytical reliability or precision.

 Bibliography